nitrogenlabs/eslint-config-styleguidejs/README.md

 - **Enforce Best Practices**: Promote patterns that lead to maintainable, readable code
 - **Type Safety**: Leverage TypeScript's type system to catch errors at lint time

-For a detailed explanation of how our ESLint rules align with modern JavaScript and TypeScript best practices, see [BEST_PRACTICES.md](./BEST_PRACTICES.md).
+🧠 **[Deep Dive into Our Best Practices](./BEST_PRACTICES.md)** – Learn how our rules are scientifically designed to reduce cognitive load and improve code comprehension through psychological principles of visual perception and mental processing.

 ### Developer Experience